foliant-docs/docs/src/tutorials/first_project.md

 ## Build Site

 To build a site you will first need a suitable *backend*.
-To catch up with the terminology, check <link src="architecture.md" title="Architecture And Basic Design Concepts">this article</link>, but in short, backends are Foliant modules responsible for converting Markdown sources into the final documentation format.
+To catch up with the terminology, check <link src="!path src/architecture.md" title="Architecture And Basic Design Concepts">this article</link>, but in short, backends are Foliant modules responsible for converting Markdown sources into the final documentation format.

 Let’s start with **MkDocs** backend.
 First, install it using the following command